icl-utk-edu/lapackpp/INSTALL.md

     gpu_backend
-        BLAS++ must be built with the same GPU backend. auto            auto-detect CUDA, HIP/ROCm, or oneMKL (default) cuda            build with CUDA support
+        BLAS++ must be built with the same GPU backend. auto            (default) auto-detect CUDA, HIP/ROCm, or SYCL cuda            build with CUDA support
         hip             build with HIP/ROCm support
-        onemkl          build with SYCL and oneMKL support (not yet implemented) none            do not build with GPU backend
+        sycl            build with SYCL and oneMKL support none            do not build with GPU backend

     color